BohdanQQ/ivis-remote-job-runner/README.md

 ### Normal setup
 Check (and edit) the `config/default.yml` config file and the `nginx.conf` file.

+Specifically, be sure you understand and set correctly the `default.yml`'s `useLocalCA` setting.
+For example, if your IVIS-core instance has a Certbot-issued certificate configured, set it to `false`.

 Finally use `docker compose` to run the container:

     docker compose up --build